laukhin/opentelemetry-pycon/README.md

 ## K8s example
 See `k8s/collector-example.yaml` for k8s deployment example.
-You can just apply it via kubectl or other methods.
+You can just apply it via kubectl or other tools.